 Employment with Recreation Services offer students flexible hours, valuable work experience, and competitive hourly wages.
 Over five hundred students are employed as sports officials, lifeguards, office assistants, climbing wall attendants, and building attendants.
 Undergraduate and graduate students desiring to work in this healthy and enjoyable environment can apply using the link below.
 Recreation Services, under the umbrella of Iowa State University, is an equal opportunity employer and upholds the Principles of the Iowa State Community.
 Applicants are encouraged to apply by April 1st for Summer/Fall employment, by August 1st for Fall Semester employment, and by November 1st for Spring Semester employment.

-Facility Service Desk Attendant: The Facility Service Desk Attendants work at the front desk of Lied Recreation Athletic Center, Beyer Hall, or State Gym.
-Responsibilities for this position include checking ID’s, opening/closing buildings, membership sales, locker rentals, laundry service, enforce building policies and procedures, participation counts and building rounds, activate the Emergency Action Plan, and assist East/West Supervisor.
+Facility Service Desk Attendant: The Facility Service Desk Attendants work at the front desk of Lied Recreation Athletic Center or State Gym.
+Responsibilities for this position include verifying active membership, opening/closing buildings, membership sales, daily guest pass sales, locker rentals, laundry service, enforce building policies and procedures, participation counts and building rounds, activate the Emergency Action Plan, and assist East/West Supervisor.

-Facility Fitness Center Attendant: The Facility Fitness Center Attendants work on the 3rd floor at Lied Rec, and the 1st and 2nd floor(s) at State Gym.
-Responsibilities will include cleaning equipment/facility, enforcing building policies and procedures, recording participation counts and building rounds, submitting equipment maintenance reports, activating the emergency action plan, and assisting the East/West Supervisor.
+Facility Attendant: The Facility Attendants work on the 3rd floor at Lied Rec, and the 1st and 2nd floor(s) at State Gym.
+Responsibilities will include cleaning equipment/facility, enforcing building policies and procedures, recording participation counts and building rounds, submitting equipment maintenance reports, activating the emergency action plan, assisting the Equipment Check Out Attendant/Service Desk Attendant and the East/West Supervisor.

 Facility Equipment Check Out Attendant: The Facility Equipment Check Out Attendants work at the Equipment Checkout desk at State.
-Responsibilities will include checking out facility equipment, handling laundry service, providing customer service, activating the emergency action plan, assisting the fitness center supervisor and the West Supervisor.
+Responsibilities will include checking out facility equipment, handling laundry service, providing customer service, activating the emergency action plan, assisting the Fitness Center Attendant and the West Supervisor.

 Southwest Complex Facility Attendant: The Southwest Complex Facility Attendants supervise the Southwest Complex during reservations and Sport Club practices, tournaments, or events, as well as respond to any emergencies.